-The requirements to earn a minor in Political Science, International Studies, International Public Policy, International Relations, National Security and Foreign Affairs, Global Engagement, or Integrated Security can be found on the specific checksheets available on the University Registrar's website.
+The requirements to earn a minor in Political Science or in National Security and Foreign Affairs can be found on the specific checksheets available on the University Registrar's website.

-The Department of Political Science offers majors in Political Science, International Studies, International Relations, International Public Policy, and National Security and Foreign Affairs.
+The Department of Political Science offers majors in both Political Science and International Studies.
 Courses for the majors overlap significantly.
-Therefore, students majoring in Political Science may not double major in International Studies, International Relations, International Public Policy, or National Security and Foreign Affairs.
+Therefore, students may not pursue a major in Political Science and a major in International Studies simultaneously, nor major in one and minor in the other.

 The department provides advisors to help students understand and meet degree requirements.
 Career counseling also is available in the department, as is advising for students interested in attending graduate or law school after graduation from Virginia Tech.

 The department arranges academic credit for internships in state, local, and federal governments, nonprofit organizations, and other appropriate settings.
 The department's internship program offers students a chance to gain career-related experience in a wide variety of organizations.
 Information on these opportunities can be obtained from the internship director.

 To provide opportunities for informal association of faculty and students, the department sponsors the Political Science Club; a chapter of Phi Alpha Delta, the pre-law honor society; a chapter of Pi Sigma Alpha, the national honor society in political science; and other student organizations such as Model United Nations.
 Information about these activities, as well as about any other aspect of the department, may be obtained from the department chair, advisors, or the department office.